rawrat/priveos-automation/README.md

 ## Install Ansible on the Control Machine

 We're going to install ansible on the control machine.
 The control machine can be any machine (not the server itself) that you would like to use to set up the server, e.g. your work laptop.
-It's not necessary to install anything on the server other than the base Ubuntu 18.04.

 Installing ansible is as easy as: